Translation-Symmetric Market: Enabling Incentive Compatibility For DER Aggregation: Case Study

-The numerical results show that the profit allocation results from the Shapley value and VCG methods are close to those of our proposed method, indicating that all these methods can effectively quantify the contribution of each resource to some extent.
-However, a key advantage of our method is that after optimizing the VPP's bid, it directly yields the internal shadow prices for providing various ancillary services.
-These shadow prices are equal to the system-level value of providing the services (Fig. \ref{fig_price}), which makes the profit allocation calculation straightforward and its components explicit (calculated as the sum of each service's contribution amount multiplied by its respective price).
+The numerical results show that the profit allocations from the Shapley value and VCG methods are close to those from the proposed method, indicating comparable contribution estimates across methods.
+Another advantage of the proposed method is that, after VPP bid optimization, it directly yields internal shadow prices for different ancillary services.
+In this case study, these shadow prices match the corresponding system-level service values (Fig. \ref{fig_price}), which simplifies the allocation calculation and clarifies its components (the sum of each service contribution multiplied by its corresponding price).

-Fig. \ref{fig_AS_profit_EV1_3D} shows the AS profit allocated to a VPP member (EV1) by the VPP according to the proposed mechanism after it strategically misreports the cost/power capacity parameters.
-The results show that a strategy of reporting a 10\% increase or decrease based on actual parameters does not yield more profit, implying that the proposed profit allocation model can incentivize resources to report their actual costs and operating parameters.
-However, reporting 110\% of both the cost and capacity at the same time does increase its profit, which should be addressed using performance-based allocation.
+Fig. \ref{fig_AS_profit_EV1_3D} shows the AS profit allocated to a VPP member (EV1) under strategic misreporting of cost and power-capacity parameters.
+In this case study, reporting a 10\% increase or decrease from the true parameter values does not increase profit, which is consistent with incentive compatibility under these deviations.
+However, simultaneously reporting 110\% of both cost and capacity does increase profit, indicating a limitation that should be addressed through performance-based allocation.
+This profitable deviation involves joint misreporting of multiple parameters and highlights a boundary of the current mechanism design.